-Sugar alcohols are carbohydrates and most have zero calories and zero carbs.
-Widely used erythritol is technically a four-carbon sugar alcohol or polyol that contains about 60 - 80 percent of the sweetness of table sugar.
+Sugar alcohols are carbohydrates and most have zero or low calories.
+Because the body does not fully process these types of carbs they are widely used in low-carb and keto diets.
+Erythritol is technically a four-carbon sugar alcohol or polyol that contains about 60 - 80 percent of the sweetness of table sugar.

 Sugar alcohols come from fruits and vegetables.
 They simply convert to glucose more slowly than carbohydrates from sweeteners like honey, or coconut nectar.
 That sounds great, right?
 Well, unfortunately, it's more complicated...